BrassoiCatalin/MockRFP/PROPOSAL_RAW_PLAN.md

 Architecture:

-The architecture that will be used will be one of microservices, since we will be responsible of many services that will communicate with each other.
+The architecture that will be used will be client-server, since there will be one point of access in the application (frontend), which will communicate with a single API.

-(Or should this be Client-Server architecture since we have backend-frontend??)

 Tools: